francescodc87/ipaPy2/README.md

     0.0 seconds elapsed

-All inforamtion about the function can be found in the help of the function
+All information about the function can be found in the help of the function

 ```python